 The implementations of security capabilities produce artifacts that provide visibility into the agency's environment and security posture.
-However, the Security Capabilities Catalog does not detail the telemetry that agencies need to provide to CISA programs such as NCPS and CDM.
+However, the Security Capabilities Catalog does not detail the telemetry that agencies need to provide to CISA.
 Since visibility needs will often align, this telemetry may be used for both CISA and agency purposes.
 Agencies remain free to address any unique telemetry requirements beyond those from CISA.
 As agencies implement solutions and adopt use case recommendations, they can generate mappings of their solutions to TIC security capabilities to ensure coverage.
-When applicable, TIC requires agencies to provide self-attestation on their adherence to the program guidance.